hazyy00/datasetbuilder/README.md

 # DatasetBuilder

 A pipeline for generating LLM training datasets by combining semantic search with GPT-3.5/GPT-4.
-Given a set of questions and source documents, it retrieves relevant paragraphs, generates answers, evaluates answer quality, and optionally produces multi-turn conversations — outputting structured JSON datasets ready for fine-tuning.
+Given a set of questions and source documents, it retrieves relevant paragraphs, generates answers, evaluates answer quality, and optionally produces multi-turn conversations: outputting structured JSON datasets ready for fine-tuning.

 ## Background